Is it too soon for Christmas decorations? The big debate

 This brings up a huge question of debate, is it too soon for Christmas decorations?

-Others thinks the opposite.
-“I think right now is the perfect time.
+“I think right now is a perfect time.
 It gets you in the mood,” said Rose Litsey.

 If you want to get in the holiday spirit too, you can go to Johnson’s Garden Center on 13th Street in Wichita, Thursday, Nov.
-7 for their Holiday Open House from 5 PM – 8 PM.
+7 for their Holiday Open House from 5 p.m. to 8 p.m.

 LATEST STORIES: